vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 **Alternative presentation**

-I also created a slightly different presentation for the countdown with some CSS modifications to the Picture Entity Card.
+I also created a slightly different presentation for the countdown with some CSS modifications to the Picture Entity card.
-* No transparent background,
+* No transparent background
-* black text color and,
+* black text color
-* bigger font.
+* bigger font

-For the Picture Entity card with the help of the `card_mod` integration.
+For the Picture Entity card, I used the `card_mod` integration.
-You can Install this integration via this button in your own HA instance.\
+You can install this integration via this button in your own Home Assistant instance.\
 [![Open your Home Assistant instance and show the app store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=thomasloven&repository=lovelace-card-mod&category=integration)

 <img src="images_templates/community_day_countdown_cardmod.png" alt="day countdown for the Home Assistant community day with card_mod" width="450px">